 The answer, it turns out, was Schroer himself.

-Schroer's Slingers entered into the next year's tournament, and the Murphy Mudders formed soon after.
+Schroer's Slingers entered the next year's tournament, and the Murphy Mudders formed soon after.
 A family tradition was born.
-Since that summer it is estimated that the Murphy household has hosted more than 1,000 different participants in the Y Men’s event.
+Since that summer it is estimated the Murphy household has hosted more than 1,000 different participants in the Y Men’s event.

-This year, the two men who shaped future Independence Day celebrations for so many Murphys and their extended families and friends will not be in attendance.
+But this year, the two men who shaped future Independence Day celebrations for so many Murphys and their extended families and friends will not be in attendance.

 Schroer and Murphy will instead be watching from somewhere else.